By Jenny Park

 A regular practice of Yin Yoga will complement a more active “Yang Yoga” practice such as Power Yoga or Bikram Yoga.
 Over time, your level of flexibility and joint mobility will increase allowing for ease of movement and an overall sense of well-being.
 When we feel held and supported, anxiety begins to ebb.
 In Yin Yoga, many asanas may be practiced in a supported fashion with block and bolsters in order to create a sense of being supported and nourished.

-Anxiety is often evidenced in the body by shallow breathing.
+An anxiety attack is often evidenced in the body by shallow breathing.
 Yin Yoga postures that open up the heart area will allow your breathing to become unrestricted.
 Practicing Fish Pose in a supported fashion will open up the entire upper torso including the throat area.
 Practicing Supported Wide Angle Pose will help you to ground, feel nurtured and aid in pratyahara or the withdrawal of the senses from the outside world, giving you a break from seeking solace or stimulation outside of yourself for a period of time.

 Supported Wide Angle Pose

 To practice Supported Wide Angle Pose, sit comfortably on your Yoga mat.
 Take one complete Yogic breath.
 On your next exhale, extend your legs and open them in a comfortable “V” formation.
 Place a Yoga block on floor in front of you so that your forehead can rest comfortably on the block.
 Adjust the height of the block depending on your level of flexibility.
 Inhale and as you exhale, bend forward resting your forehead on the block.
 Place your hands on your knees, shins or ankles.
 Hold this posture for three to five minutes while breathing deeply.
 Finish practicing Supported Wide Angle Pose by slowly returning to Easy Seat and pausing for a few moments to feel the reverberation of energy throughout your entire being.
+Specific Yoga poses to relieve anxiety exist within the Yin and Restorative styles.

 © Copyright – Aura Wellness Center – Publications Division